 Explain to pregnant women with diabetes who have an ultrasound-diagnosed macrosomic fetus about the risks and benefits of vaginal birth, induction of labour and caesarean section.

-Women who have been diagnosed with gestational diabetes should discontinue blood glucose-lowering therapy immediately after birth.
+Women who have been diagnosed with GDM should discontinue blood glucose-lowering therapy immediately after birth.

-For women who were diagnosed with gestational diabetes and whose blood glucose levels returned to normal after the birth: offer lifestyle advice (including weight control, diet and exercise).
+For women who were diagnosed with GDM and whose blood glucose levels returned to normal after the birth: offer lifestyle advice (including weight control, diet and exercise).

 Offer a fasting plasma glucose test 6-13 weeks after the birth to exclude diabetes.
 If a fasting plasma glucose test has not been performed by 13 weeks, offer a fasting plasma glucose test, or an HbA1c test if a fasting plasma glucose test is not possible, after 13 weeks.
 Do not routinely offer a 75 g two-hour OGTT.